Hazmat road accidents in the U.S. have more than doubled in the past decade

 Police cited the driver, who was unhurt, for taking the curve at an unsafe speed.

-It was the exact type of crash that highway safety experts tell CBS News a system called Electronic Stability Control could have prevented, had it been used.
+It was the exact type of crash that highway safety experts tell Now News a system called Electronic Stability Control could have prevented, had it been used.

 Understandably, much national attention focused on the safety of transporting hazardous materials on railroads after the East Palestine, Ohio, train crash on February 3, 2023, when smoke and fire erupted following the derailment of 11 tanker train cars carrying hazardous materials including vinyl chloride.
 Hundreds of nearby residents were evacuated from their homes after some of the chemicals spilled and first responders had to release more of the chemicals in order to prevent an explosion.

-But CBS News Investigations found the likelihood of an accident involving hazardous and toxic chemicals is actually far greater on the roads, where you and your family drive every day.
+But Now News Investigations found the likelihood of an accident involving hazardous and toxic chemicals is actually far greater on the roads, where you and your family drive every day.

 Related: Rising number of lithium battery incidents on airplanes worry pilots, flight attendants